PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/lcd-games.md

 <figure><img src="https://i.imgur.com/SXyo1nr.png" alt=""><figcaption></figcaption></figure>

-Then, in Retrobat, go to the **Game & Watch** system and select the emulator for the game.
+Then, in ProjectArcade, go to the **Game & Watch** system and select the emulator for the game.

 {% hint style="info" %}
 By default, LCD Games is grouped with Games & Watch system, you can ungroup it by following the [guide](../../../navigation/system-view-and-game-view.md#grouped-systems).